How do we know if our proposal is a good match?

 Approximately how long does it take to receive a response?

 We tend to notify grantees within a week of our board meeting with a letter and the grant.
+The schedule for notification is at the bottom of the Applying for Grants page.

 If I have further questions, whom may I contact?